 5. Forming and Processing

 Once solidified, the steel undergoes various forming and processing steps.
+Includes binding it into rolls by a belt wrapper and coil wrapper belt.
 So, it can achieve the desired shape and properties.
 It includes two methods, i.e.

 I. Hot Rolling